 A former soviet sanatorium in Latvian seaside resort of Jurmala still manages to lure visitors.
-Tourists wiling to pay may experience a vacation in a facility that was used by the highest ranking soviet officials in times of the USSR.
+Tourists willing to pay may experience a vacation in a facility that was used by the highest-ranking soviet officials in times of the USSR.

 Soviet officials, including Leonid Brezhnev, often visited the venue and the old times are still commemorated by a portrait of Lenin on a wall or by a clock with a hammer-and-sickle pendulum.
-Visitor may experience here the “true” Soviet era atmosphere
+A visitor may experience here the “true” Soviet-era atmosphere.

-Visitors may also play volleyball or walk in beautiful alleys.
+Visitors may also play volleyball or walk-in beautiful alleys.
 Except for the healthy air, Jurmala can also offer its mineral water springs and healing mud.
-At the sanatorium a visitor may undergo various healing procedures ranging from acupuncture to massages as well as services of a dentist.
+At the sanatorium, a visitor may undergo various healing procedures ranging from acupuncture to massages as well as the services of a dentist.

 In times of the USSR, Jurmala was the third biggest resort within the country right after Yalta and Sochi.
 These days there is still a strong Russian influence.
 After all the Amber Coast was a sanatorium for high ranking Soviet officials and even now the sanatorium still belongs to the Russian president"s office.
 Plenty of Russians come here during the annual New Wave song contest.
 Some Latvians are not happy about them coming to their country but they realize the tourists bring money, which is now in the time of crises needed more than ever.